khurramshahzad456/Roulette_bot/README.md

 Example: !color_bet red 20

 # Installation
-Clone this repository using git clone 'https://github.com/khurramshahzad456/Roulette_bot.git' Install the required dependencies using pip install -r requirements.txt Replace the TOKEN variable in roulette-bot.py with your own Discord bot token.
+Clone this repository using git clone 'https://github.com/khurramshahzad456/Roulette_bot.git'.
+Install the required dependencies using pip install -r requirements.txt.
+Replace the TOKEN variable in roulette-bot.py with your own Discord bot token.
 Run the bot using python roulette-bot.py.